mateus-vianna/Jala-Backend-Bootcamp-2022/readme.md

 ## To do

-1 - Criar um método para cada operação CRUD nas business (stock e Product) correspondente com pelo menos uma regra para cada um deles.

-2 - Transferir a chamada do contexto para a business correspondente e realizar tal chamada na business.

-3 - Inserir pelo menos uma regra de negócio em cada método criado.

-4 - Criar todo o fluxo para o Price.
+1 - Create CRUD operations on business modules for Stock and Product, with at least one business logic on each method

+2 - Remove context call from controller and move it into business classes

+3 - Create controller, business, model and context for Price entity

+## Done

+1 - Create Stock controller with all CRUD methods

+2 - Create Stock model

+3 - Associate stock model to product model

+4 - Insert at least one stock obj to the 33 already available products